r-unruh/keyboard/README.md

   * Capslock + h deletes a character

 ## Reasoning
-I created this keyboard layout in order to replace the default German layout, which is very impractical for programming.
+Since the German keyboard layout is very impractical for programming, and I don't believe in switching back and forth bwetween layouts, I simply took the US layout and added Umlauts and a few other things to it.

-Since I don't believe constantly switching from US to DE and back is a viable solution I made this custom layout that allows me to use all the bracket keys in a reasonable manner as well as typing all German umlauts (and even the capital ẞ, which is a (newish) part of the German language but the normal German keyboard layout doesn't have).
+This allows me to use all those precious braces and brackets in a reasonable manner as well as typing all German umlauts and even the uppercase ẞ, which is a (newish) part of the German language that the regular German keyboard layout doesn't have.

 ## Drawbacks
 * You lose the expected functionality of your Capslock key and can't easily